insqu/sc/UPDATE-unfinished.md

 We can now, at the top of our MetaMask select the Network drop down and change it to Goerli.
 Do this now.

 # Deploying to a public network
-Having written our test code and tried them out locally, we are now going to deploy to a real world network Connecting to a public network is a bit more involved that using our own built in network To do this, we will make use of a service that simplifies the process of interacting with a blockchain network
+Having written our test code and tried them out locally, we are now going to deploy to a real world network.
+Connecting to a public network is a bit more involved that using our own built in network.
+To do this, we will make use of a service that simplifies the process of interacting with a blockchain network.

 ## Creating an alchemy account

-Last time we should have our alchemy account, if not, you can set up your free account
+Last time we should have our alchemy account, if not, you can set up your free account.

-We are going to use [alchemy.com](https://alchemy.com/?r=DM2MzkzNzUxODAyM) to manage our network First head over to Alchemy and create a free account\
+We are going to use [alchemy.com](https://alchemy.com/?r=DM2MzkzNzUxODAyM) to manage our network.
 For those who want to know what alchemy is and why we might use it, the alchemy website has a page devoted to this: https://docs.alchemy.com/alchemy/introduction/why-use-alchemy

-> Note: we could use another service, such as Infura, but for our tutorial, Alchemy will suffice
+> Note: we could use another service, such as Infura, but for our tutorial, Alchemy will suffice.

 ### Setting up a Goerli test network account

 We are going to deploy on the Goerli test network, as this way we wont risk losing actually valuable ether.
+In Alchemy, select to set up a new app.
 When we setup our alchemy app ensure we select `name:  exeter.sc`,  `chain: Ethereum` and `network: Goerli`

 After setup on the main dashboard we should see our Goerli network and a column called `API KEY`.
+Select this to view your API KEY.
 Make a note of your API KEY and our HTTP connection information.

 Now we will run the command